TrentonBush/air_quality/readme.md

 ## Sensor hardware is surprisingly configurable - a double-edged sword for data consumers

+Configurability is a double-edged sword because the same sensor model can output very different measurement values, depending on configuration.
+Are users aware of this?

-This configurability is a double-edged sword because it can have significant impacts on the reported measurements, as I'll explain below.
-That power means that the sensor configuration must be consistent and documented at a minimum, and preferably included in the user feedback process.
+Sensor configuration must be documented at a minimum, and preferably included in the user feedback process.

-### Sensors themselves do edge computing
+## Sensors themselves do edge computing

 Perhaps naively, I thought reading a pressure sensor returned a single pressure measurement.
 But actually sensors can perform a surprising amount of post-processing on-chip.
 For example, my pressure sensor can aggregate up to 16 individual measurements in each reported value, or blend multiple measurements together with an IIR smoothing filter.

 Like all edge computing, this processing power can deliver greater value per bandwidth and per storage, but risks erasing key information by aggregating too early.

-### There are bias-variance tradeoffs in measurement itself
+## There are bias-variance tradeoffs in measurement itself

 I know metrology (the study of measurement) is a whole discipline, but I thought that when it came to individual sensors, all that complexity was already managed (or not) at the hardware level.
 I thought my only decision was to choose which device with which specs to buy.
 Not so.
 Take my resistive temperature sensor as an example.